Lollipoke/SFA-Lab3/README.md

 """..."""
 ```

 We stopped the execution of the notebook once we reached the 22 faulty ciphertexts.
-We ended up getting around 1700 diagonal faulty ciphertexts, but we got the same ones multiple times, with only 22 unique values (we had a lot of duplicates).
+We ended up getting around 1700 diagonal faulty ciphertexts, but we got the same ones multiple times, with only 22 unique values.
 Once we had the 22 faulty ciphertexts, we could move on to the next step, which was to simply run the `phoenixAES` plugin with the code given below, and it gave us the key directly.

 ```py
 with open('tracefile', 'wb') as t: